rjq9/rjq9.github.io/README.md

 # rjq9.github.io
+Why are you reading this?
+There's nothing here!
-STOP READING THIS WHAT THE HECK why are you reading this? there's nothing here. stop. stop stop well, if you're here, all hail bob the blob!
+Well, I suppose, if you're here, praise bob the blob!